 This affects Americans too.
 The Center for Disease Control and Prevention has declared Nepal a Level 4: very high risk to traveler’s health.
 The CDC advises Americans to avoid travel to Nepal, even if you’re vaxxed.
 Because of the current situation in Nepal, even fully vaccinated travelers may be at risk for getting and spreading COVID-19 variants.

-As of August 11, 2021, 9.5% of the population, or 2,722,020 have been fully vaccinated.
-7.46 million doses have been administered, 2.89 million, or 10.1% of the population have been fully vaccinated.
+As of August 11, 2021, only 10% of Nepal’s population have been fully vaccinated.
 That leaves a large chunk of the population rightfully fearful for their health and safety.

-Liam and I recently chatted with Manisha Dhakal, the executive director of Blue Diamond Society (BDS), Nepal’s leading LGBTQ+ rights organization.
+Contributing writer Liam Rogers and I recently chatted with Manisha Dhakal, the executive director of Blue Diamond Society (BDS), Nepal’s leading LGBTQ+ rights organization.
 Manisha has been advocating for non-discriminatory service for LGBTQ+ community members during the coronavirus pandemic.
-Manisha and her BDS team utilized small funding from the government, around $4,000 USD, to distributed assistance throughout the community.
+Manisha and her BDS team utilized small funding from the government – around $4,000 USD – to distributed assistance throughout the community.
 While grateful, Manisha believes that what her country needs most is protection from the virus.

 At the time of our conversation, it had already been 4 months since Manisha’s parents got jabbed for the first time.
 This is problematic, because the Astra Zeneca vaccine is a two-shot series, and in order to be effective, the vaccine doses must be administered within 12 weeks of each other.
 There is currently limited information on the effectiveness of receiving your second Astra Zeneca shot more than 3 months after the first shot.